 Tourists like the Beaver; locals like the Beaver.
 The largely-female waitstaff bares much flesh.
 From the t-shirt you may surmise that the Lucky Beaver is a hit with lightly-civilized young men in their 20s.
 But I’ll show you a picture.
 If you didn’t get the picture already.
 That’s Nevada for you.

-As far as the American public is concerned, 3M is the kindly old uncle of American corporations.
+In the American public’s mind, 3M is the kindly old uncle of American corporations.
 They sell tape, and they’ve been around however; how bad can they be, right?

-On that last question, opinions vary.
+On that last question, answers vary widely.
 But it’s clear that kindly Uncle Three-Em will pitch big-breasted cheesecake with the best of them to catch the tradesman market.

 Note that the ‘driver” wears high-heeled sandals with her racing suit.
 3M printed several t-shirts in this series — hot women, cars, electrical tape — but I chose not to Collect Them All.
 I have my pride.